 - È in ritardo, magari ha sbagliato strada! – He is late, maybe he went the wrong way!

 N.B.
 Remember, be extremely careful not to confuse Magari intended as I would like with Magari that means Maybe.

 If someone offers you a coffee, it wouldn’t be nice of you to answer Magari and to go away, leaving this person alone because actually, you meant Maybe!
-If you really intend to respond maybe or you want to decline an invitation gracefully remember to always add something after the word Magari as in the following sentence:
+If you really intend to respond with maybe or you want to decline an invitation gracefully, remember to always add something after the word Magari as in the following sentence: